 Gambling and Taxation in the United Kingdom

-While players in some countries such as the USA, France, and Macau have to deal with gambling taxes, bettors in the United Kingdom have the privilege of keeping the entirety of their winnings.
+No, gambling is tax free in the UK.
+While players in some countries such as the USA, France, and Macau have to deal with gambling taxes between 1% and 25%, bettors in the United Kingdom have the privilege of keeping the entirety of their winnings.
 As a matter of fact, both online and offline gamblers in Britain don’t have to waste their time thinking about taxes.
 If you’ve been gambling for a while, you might recall dealing with betting duties years ago, except Gordon Brown, who was Chancellor of the Exchequer at the time, scrapped that tax in 2001.
 Thanks to the sudden rise and perceived threat of offshore betting earlier this century, the government was effectively forced to enact several changes.
 Yet this move was just one of many important developments.
 The government also passed the Gambling Act 2005, established the UK Gambling Commission, and started regulating online casinos.

 If you live in England, Scotland, Wales, or Northern Ireland, your gambling winnings are tax free whether you play live or on the internet.